-- No earlier than 4 weeks before the date of the tour, I commence to make appointments with domaines- assuming that there are to be any domaine visits.
-To do this earlier ensures that winemakers do not forget our appointments.
+- No earlier than 4 weeks before the date of the tour, I commence to make appointments with domaines – assuming that there are to be any domaine visits.
+To do this earlier brings the risk that winemakers forget our appointments.
 No appointments are sought before tour payment is made.

 Terms and conditions…

 - Your booking is not secured until payment is received, before payment, no transportation, reservations or appointments will be made – Burgundy Report’s services must be paid for in advance – 8 weeks before the tour date.

 - All bookings are refundable, and for any reason, up to 4 weeks prior to the event date, less a 10% administration charge – 20% if it is within 1 week as all the appointments and transport will have been booked.

 - I’m sorry to say, that if you do not turn up for a booked event, then no refund will apply.